wolf99/beginner-java-sushi-gitbook/en/basic-variables.md

      }
  }
  ```
-11. Compile MyAgeInt.java and then run MyAgeint to see the output.
+11. Compile `MyAgeInt.java` and then run `MyAgeInt` to see the output.
 12. Change the `myAge` variable to hold your real age and then save it and compile it and run it again.